Altstadt (Frankfurt am Main): Reconstruction of historical buildings

-After the decision of the city council to demolish the Technical City Hall, A technical and emotional discussion about the reconstruction of this old town district began when almost the entire historical nucleus of the city between the cathedral and the Roman became an open space again.
+The city council decided to demolish the Technical City Hall, A technical and emotional discussion about the reconstruction of this old town district began when almost the entire historical nucleus of the city between the cathedral and the Römer became an open space again.
 In 2007, the factions of the CDU and Bündnis 90 / Die Grünen, ruling since the municipal elections in Frankfurt in 2006, reached an agreement with the FDP and the free voters against the votes of the SPD and Die Linke for the new construction of the Dom-Römer area on a compromise.

-The city had eight historical buildings reconstructed as the client, with "the historical district floor plan largely being used as the basis for planning", including the Haus zur Goldenen Waage and the Neue Rote Haus am Markt, the Haus zum Esslinger (also as the aunt's house) Marked Melber) at the Hühnermarkt and the Goldene Lämmchen.
-In addition, the city had the Alter Esslinger house, the Klein Nürnberg house and parts of the Rebstock farm, located between the latter two.
-The remaining 32 parcels were awarded to builders who had 7 further reconstructions built.
-For the new buildings, with which well-known architects were commissioned to plan, there was a strict design statute that stipulated, among other things, the shape of the roof, the height of the buildings and the materials used.

-Construction started in 2012.
-At the end of 2017, the buildings were completed externally.
-In September 2018, the New Old Town was opened with a three-day festival.

-The concrete building of the Historical Museum was demolished in 2012 and replaced by a new building opened in October 2017.

 Districts and sights of the Altstadt

-There are numerous sights in the old town - although most of the buildings are reconstructions after severe war destruction.
+There are numerous sights in the old town, although most of the buildings are reconstructions after severe war destruction.
 All sights are close together and can be reached by tram and subway.